dawnmarieee/basic-html-website-with-css/READ.md

-My bootstrap project that needs improvement
+My bootstrap project that needs improvement.
+Used HTML, Bootstrap and linked to PHP, CSS.
+Has Login Logout but is not completed.
+No code included for food of choice/price.
+Just a simple Bootstrap Web.
+Can fit to mobile xs, sm, md, lg.